ideawu/ssdb-docs/src/install.md

 Do not run SSDB server on Windows system for a production environment.
 If you wish to stick with Windows system, please run a Linux virtual machine on Windows, and run SSDB server on that Linux.
 </div>

+## Compile and Install

 	$ wget --no-check-certificate https://github.com/ideawu/ssdb/archive/master.zip
 	$ unzip master
 	$ cd ssdb-master
 	$ make
 	$ # optional, install ssdb in /usr/local/ssdb
 	$ sudo make install

+If you see error messages like this:

+	g++ ...deps/snappy-1.1.0/.libs/libsnappy.a: No such file or directory make[1]: *** [all] Error 1

+or

+	g++ ...deps/jemalloc-3.3.1/lib/libjemalloc.a: No such file or directory make[1]: *** [all] Error 1

+It is because Snappy or Jemalloc is not compile sucess, maybe your system clock is wrong.
+Solve it by doing this:

+    cd deps/snappy-1.1.0;
+	./configure
+	make

+or

+    cd deps/jemalloc-3.3.1;
+	./configure
+	make

+## Start ssdb-server

 	# start master
 	$ ./ssdb-server ssdb.conf